 In a moment of synchronicity while I was drafting this piece I read Philip Carr-Gomm’s recent post where he quotes Catholic priest Sean O’Laoire who says that “we have to become serial killers in order to reach enlightenment”.
 And the first death he prescribes is the ego’s.
 Most of the pathologies of religion which I referred to in my last post exist because the false self will use anything and especially the most sacred to further it’s own survival and only rarely does any-one take the first step let alone any of the others.

 I’m a couple of weeks into A Course In Miracles and whilst this line of thinking isn’t new to me the course has certainly made it clearer.
 The religious language aside the course says (so far at least) that we are crazy and it offers a way out.
 I’ve explored other ways in the past, it’s been a more than a twenty year pre-occupation.
 I don’t know if A Course In Miracles can deliver on the goods, or maybe if it can I’m too crazy for it to work any-way.
 But as I said before I think it is the only path worth walking.
-So Stan, thanks for everything but I am crazy and I’m going to do my best to stop trying to convince you otherwise, this work is too important to me.
+So, dear critic, thanks for everything but I am most likely crazy and I’m going to do my best to stop trying to convince you otherwise, this work is too important to me.